 - Unreliable or disrupted daily performance; the need to lie down in a dark room and avoid noise and light

 If you suffer from chronic migraines and require days to recover from an attack, you may worry that you could lose your job due to absences from work.
-Establishing disability due to migraines isn’t easy, but an experienced lawyer can help.
+Establishing disability due to migraines isn't easy, but an experienced lawyer can help.
 If you have qualified representation, it may increase your chances of having your claim approved.
-Call us today at 402-933-5405 to discuss your eligibility for social security disability.
+Call us today to speak with an intake specialist for free to discuss your eligibility for Social Security disability.